Last Updated on

 2. Reduction in Swelling

-A massage helps to reduce the collection of joint fluids that cause swelling, by stimulating soft tissue.
-Removal of toxic tissue waste through the lymph nodes is also promoted by a revitalizing back massage.
+A massage helps to reduce the collection of joint fluids that cause swelling.
+A revitalising back massage also promotes the removal of toxic tissue waste through the lymph nodes.

 3. Eases Pain in the Nerves